 It’s happened to countless private practices: One day, you realize that your revenue numbers aren’t sustainable.
 Your accounts receivable (A/R) is astronomical.
 Your claim denial rate has stretched into the double digits.
 Your cash flow is abysmal.

-If you decide it’s time to take a different tack with your billing, you’ll need to find a new medical billing and revenue cycle management (RCM) partner.
+When you decide it’s time to take a different tack with your billing, you’ll need to find a new medical billing and revenue cycle management (RCM) partner.
 Ideally, that billing/RCM solution will integrate with your existing electronic health record (EHR) and practice workflow.

 Before diving into a new billing relationship, here’s what you can expect during integration and the stages of EHR and RCM implementation.